magahet/ai-robotics/final/README.md

 bb.py includes a class to model the environmental constraints imposed by the box containing the hexbug.

 bb.BoundingBox provides a model for the walls surrounding the hexbug.
 It allows for checking if predicted points fall outside the box, and methods to calculate bouncing off or limiting points to within the walls.

+## train.py

+train.py includes functions to run randomized optimization on the input parameters to the tracking and prediction function.
+It utilizes simmulated annealing to search for the set of parameters that minimizes the L2 error between predicted and observed points after running the track and prediction function on a given subset of the centroid data.